Michael-S-Kelly/data-structures-and-algorithms/DataStructures/LinkedList/ReadMe.md

 ------------------------------

 # Data-Structures
-#### Lab 05: Linked Lists
+#### Lab 05 - 08: Linked Lists
 ##### *Author: Mike Kelly*

 ------------------------------

 ## Description
-This C# program is runs through the data-structures of Linked Lists
+This C# program is runs through the data-structures of Linked Lists.
+This includes establishing a linked list, inserting a node at the head, inserting a node at the end, inserting a node before a specific node, inserting a node after a specific node, and merging 2 nodes.

 ------------------------------